RuneSchool/RuneSchool.github.io/_posts/2023-10-17-why-not-shavian.md

 Shavian is a good writing system (great, in fact).
 I read and write it comfortably.
 But it has inconsistencies.

-These inconsistencies may be something that only I personally find annoying, but nonetheless, they highlight the fact that these things are ultimately arbitrary and the result of the creator’s simple opinion or even mistake.
+These inconsistencies may be something that only I personally find annoying, but nonetheless, they highlight the fact that these things are ultimately arbitrary and the result of the creator’s opinion or oversight.

 ## Voiced and Unvoiced Dilemma